LlistenL/MLPMatch/README.md

 # DBP
-DBP: Diverse Behavior Patterns in Co-Training for Semi-supervised Semantic Segmentation\n The code will be available soon.
+DBP: Diverse Behavior Patterns in Co-Training for Semi-supervised Semantic Segmentation
+The code will be available soon.